-“Burbank Singing Star” – An Exciting Anual Charity Singing Contest & Festival for Kids!
-BUY TICKETS for the Show April 9th, 2017!
+“Burbank Singing Star” An Exciting Annual Charity Singing Contest for Kids!

 Who will be the next great SINGING STAR?!
-Find out at our 2 EXCITING KID’S SINGING CONTESTS and check out the FREE OUTDOOR FAMILY FESTIVAL on Sunday, April 9th!
+Find out at our 2 EXCITING KID’S SINGING CONTESTS on Sunday April 22nd, 2018!

 There will be one singing contest for ages 5-9 (1pm) and another for ages 10-14 (3:30pm) held during the event.
-CELEBRITY JUDGES include Andrew Lane, Producer on HIGH SCHOOL MUSICAL and HANNAH MONTANA, and Peggi Blu from AMERICAN IDOL.
-Jhanessa Equila, last year’s champion, will be there to perform her original single, produced by Burbank Singing Star as part of the Grand Prize package.
-PRIZES for this year’s winners include full length Piano Keyboards, Guitars, Ukuleles, Singing and Songwriting Lessons, Recording Studio Sessions and Headshots.
+CELEBRITY JUDGES will give expert feedback and choose this year’s top performers.
+PRIZES Winners include Piano Keyboards, Guitars, Ukuleles, Singing and Songwriting Lessons, Recording Studio Sessions and Headshots.

 FROM THE BURBANK LEADER:

 “On the Town: Burbank Singing Star competition a showcase for future stars”

 By David Laurell